NEWSFLASH

 Floodwaters strike encampments in SD Riverbed

-Effort Launched to help flood victims living in Riverbed and for future storms
+Effort launched to help flood victims living in Riverbed and for future storms

 In January and February 7+ foot high floodwaters washed out many areas where people were living.

 Sadly, two people were washed away and died.
 Several have been rescured.
 Preliminary reporting indicates that they were experiencing homelessness.
+Our Fall 2023 survey documented 375 people living in the riverbed and nearby areas

-The floodwaters inudated encampments.
+The floodwaters inudated encampments. .
 Things that many take for granted like toothbrushes and toothpaste, dry socks and warm bedding were gone.
 Medication, identification, and other essential items were lost.
 For others, items were muddy and soggy, and they tried to make the most of it.

-The San Diego River Park Foundation is seeking donations to support a response to this tragedy and to get ready for future storms.
 Community members will be trained and guided to visit people living across nearly 20 miles of the San Diego River to hand out care packages with essential items, to connect people in encampments with available resources, and to warn people when flooding is predicted.
 We will also post signs at known entry points to further warn about potential flooding.

-We have already collected 1000s of socks.
 For the care packages, we need

 - toothpaste